wanelo/image-server/README.md

 An image needs to be uploaded to a namespace.

 Namespaces allow to group image types.
-This allows different groups of images.
 For example avatars will require different image sizes than product images.

 Uploading an image requires a source
 ```shell